Putin. Corruption: Publication

-The publication of the report is carried out on fundraising from the public.
-To this end, an account has been opened on Yandex.Money, the money transfer service operated by Yandex.
-The fundraising is overseen by a supervisory board, which includes editor-in-chief of Novaya Gazeta Dmitry Muratov, journalist Oleg Kashin, economist Irina Yasina, and writer and blogger Oleg Kozyrev.
+The publication of the report was carried out by means of fundraising from the public.
+To that end, an account was opened on Yandex.Money, the money transfer service operated by Yandex.
+The fundraising was overseen by a supervisory board, which included editor-in-chief of Novaya Gazeta Dmitry Muratov, journalist Oleg Kashin, economist Irina Yasina, and writer and blogger Oleg Kozyrev.
 During first month 1,838,209 rubles was collected.

 On 13 April a tender was held to choose the printing house.
 The winning bid came from the printing house, which offered the lowest price for printing of one copy, 4.05 rubles.
-Thus, taking into account 3% commission of Yandex, it will be possible to print 440,000 copies.
+Thus, taking into account 3% commission of Yandex, it would be possible to print 440,000 copies.

 The account remains open and the fundraising is continuing.
-The account number mentioned on the covers of the brochures.
+The account number is mentioned on the covers of the brochures.

-The report is also available on the website.
-There one can find information on the fundraising, news and videos.
+The report is also available on the organisation's website.
+There, one can find information on the fundraising, news, and videos.
 On the same site, there are also other reports on Vladimir Putin.

 A grey-brown colour was chosen for the cover.
 According to Vladimir Ryzhkov, it "symbolises the substance flooding over our country and rust, which has covered our state".